Our Focus Areas

 Developing young and adult leaders to work intergenerationally to raise up the voice of marginalized communities and promote greater civic activism as essential building blocks for an inclusive, equitably prosperous state.

-Reimaged Public Institutions
+Reimagined Public Institutions

-Reimagined Public
+Reimagined Public Institutions

 Transforming our public institutions to become significant investors in, and champions of, racial and social equity, and in the healthy development and success of young people for generations to come.

-A 21st century “Health for All” System
+A 21st Century “Health for All” System

-Ensuring prevention, community wellness, and access to quality health care for all Californians.
+Ensuring prevention, community wellness, and access to quality health care for ALL Californians.

 “Power at its best is love implementing the demands of justice.”